Systemic lupus erythematosus (SLE), otherwise known as lupus, is a chronic condition that results from a malfunctioning immune system.

 Lupus and common infections

-People with lupus are prone to catching the same kinds of infections that target the general population.
-However, they are also at risk from ‘opportunistic’ organisms, such as fungi, that are more likely to cause disease when the immune system is weakened.
+People with lupus are prone to catching the same kinds of infections that affect other people.
+However, they’re also at risk from ‘opportunistic’ organisms, such as fungi, that are more likely to cause infection when the immune system is weakened.

 Although people with lupus are more susceptible to microorganisms, the resulting infections are usually mild.
 Some of the more common infections include: